 I hold a Ph.D. in History and a M.A. in German and European Studies from Georgetown University, and my book, Recomposing German Music: Politics and Musical Tradition in Cold War Berlin, explores the tangled relationship between German music and politics during post-WWII reconstruction, Allied occupation, and the emerging division between east and west.

 I live with my husband and two sons in Norfolk, Virginia.
 Since I’m often thinking (and translating) globally, I act locally whenever I can.
-I’m an advocate for public education and refugee resettlement in my community, and I’m a regular contributor to the Hampton Roads State of the Region Report, an annual publication of the Dragas Center for Economic Policy and Analysis at Old Dominion University.
+I’m an advocate for public education, refugee resettlement, and monumental justice in my community, and I’m a regular contributor to the Hampton Roads State of the Region Report, an annual publication of the Dragas Center for Economic Policy and Analysis at Old Dominion University.